rimakogni/de-prep-steps/11_git_exercises_part_2/11_git_exercises_part_2.md

 git pull origin main - brings any recent changes to the remote repo's main branch into your local repo
 ```

-4. Commit the changes with a descriptive commit message
+4. Commit the changes with a descriptive commit message.

-This file should now be updated
+This file should now be updated.

 ---

-## Pull from main
+## Pull from main:

 In order to have the remote changes to the repo reflected locally, we will need to pull from our Main branch.